BawdyAnarchist/quBSD/Future_Development.md

 NICVM
   - Make a Linux VM so that it can use all the wireless protocols.
      - Someone made a post about this in FreeBSD

+VM customization
+	- Create the VMs for all your uses
+	- Create the i3 quick keys and i3gen.conf

 net-firewall
 	- pf.conf